Infections May Raise The Risk Of Mental Illness In Children

 One well-known example, is a parasite called Toxoplasma gondii, which spreads, among other ways, through contact with contaminated cat feces.

-This pathogen was unlikely to have been involved in the cases in this new study, says Dr. Lena Brundin, an associate professor at the Van Andel Research Institute in Grand Rapids, Michigan, who wrote an accompanying editorial to the new study.
-However she says, "we know that the parasite can go to the brain and be associated with some psychiatric symptoms later in life."
+This pathogen was unlikely to have been involved in the cases in this new study, says Dr. Lena Brundin, an associate professor at the Van Andel Research Institute in Grand Rapids, Mich., who wrote an accompanying editorial to the new study.
+However, she says, "we know that the parasite can go to the brain and be associated with some psychiatric symptoms later in life."

 "We have seen that patients with Toxoplasma gondii can be more suicidal," she adds.